-Beware of going back and forth between RAD-IT and SET-IT too much - as in importing a project from RAD-IT into SET-IT, editing it in SET-IT, then importing that back into RAD-IT; there may be some issues where not everything is always mapped the same way between tools.
+➢ Beware of going back and forth between RAD-IT and SET-IT too much - as in importing a project from RAD-IT into SET-IT, editing it in SET-IT, then importing that back into RAD-IT; there may be some issues where not everything is always mapped the same way between tools.
 The import tools will take care of most data schema differences but too many 'round-trips' may have issues that will need to be addressed manually.

 Aggressive Builds in RAD-IT may mean that there are more interfaces in the project than appear on a Service Package diagram.
 In RAD-IT Build Settings are used to determine the flows to include on the Interfaces Tab and which flows are to be included as part of the scope of the project architecture.
 The user can then customize the grid in RAD-IT to include or exclude flows between elements based on their needs.
 During import into SET-IT the service packages listed in the RAD-IT file are included along with the associated elements and interfaces.
 There may be a situation where a flow was added in RAD-IT that didn't appear on a Service Package.
-The user will be notified about this situation during import and warned that they may not want to do a Synchronization if they have "Delete database relationships not included in diagrams" selected.
+The user will be notified about this situation during import and warned that they may not want to use the import report that's available at the end of the process to find and fix those cases.